-- Base: although some DIY guides skip this step, the experts agree that to allow for proper drainage, you'll need to create a level base using crushed rock and then a top layer of finer crushed stone or sand.
-Fellows estimates that the stones for a 50m2 backyard would cost about $250, but you'll also have to pay to have them delivered, or hire a truck or trailer to transport them yourself.
-You'll also need to rent a vibrating plate/compactor ($56 per day*) to compact the rocks and create an even surface.
+- Prepare the base.
+Although some DIY guides skip this step, the experts agree that to allow for proper drainage, you'll need to create a level base using crushed rock and then a top layer of finer crushed stone or sand.
+The crushed rock for a 50m2 backyard would cost around $350 but you'll also have to pay to have it delivered, or hire a truck or trailer to transport it yourself.
+You'll also need to rent a vibrating plate/compactor ($64 per day*) to compact the rocks and create an even surface.

-- Infill material: you'll need to spread this on top of your grass once it's been laid to keep the grass looking natural and to protect it from UV rays.
+- Infill material will need to be spread on top of your grass once it's been laid to keep the grass looking natural and to protect it from UV rays.
 Most manufacturers recommend using sand.
 You'll need 5–15kg of sand for every square metre.
-You can buy 20kg bags for $8.70*.
+You can buy 20kg bags for $10.30*.

-- Joining tape ($20 for five metres*): to connect the pieces of turf.
+- You'll need joining tape ($23.56 for five metres*) to connect the pieces of turf.